Print view logo

 No. Research studies include only people who volunteer to participate.
 It is your choice whether you want to take part in this study and your decision will not impact your care at WellSpan.

 About 1 to 2 people out of 100 will be found to have a genetic variant which may put them at risk for one of the inherited cancers and/or heart conditions that are reported on as one part of this study.
 These participants will have an opportunity to speak with a genetic counselor, who will explain how to interpret the results and recommend follow-up clinical care.
-Additional results with clinical importance may also be reported on and made available to you in the future as our understanding progresses.

 You are still eligible to participate, and it is possible additional, valuable findings may result from your participation in the project.

-Typically, your ancestry and traits results are ready within 8 weeks of the Helix lab receiving your sample.
+Typically, your ancestry and traits results are ready within 6 weeks of the Helix lab receiving your sample.
 It takes about another month before your health results are ready to view, because extra steps are taken to ensure your results are accurate.
-Helix will email you when your results are ready to view in the Helix online portal on Helix.com.
-Additionally, your CDC Tier 1 (Hereditary Breast and Ovarian Cancer, Lynch Syndrome, Familial Hypercholesterolemia) health results will be returned to your medical record, and you will receive a MyWellSpan message notification when that happens.

 Creating a Helix account will give you access to additional information and features that are not available in your MyWellSpan account, such as:

-• Dashboard view of the status of your results – from when your sample is received in the lab to when your results are ready.
+• dashboard view of the status of your results – from when your sample is received in the lab to when your results are ready

-• Learning about your ancestry and traits information.
+• learning about your ancestry and traits information

-• Ability to easily download a PDF version of your Helix Health results report when available.
+• ability to easily download a PDF version of your Helix Health results report when available

-Genetic traits results are based on the likelihood of a trait, not certainty.
 When a given trait is reported, it is a probability that an individual will express the trait in question.
 This is based on several genetic markers that have been associated with the trait.
 Because the result is a probability, there is still a chance that the individual does not express the trait, such as curly hair.
-There are a couple of key reasons that an actual trait may not match a reported trait:

 • The trait in that individual is determined by a genetic marker not included in our test because it is not yet discovered or is very rare in the population.